yuweizhou3/yuweizhou3.github.io/_pages/about.md

 My research interests are centered on developing solutions to operational challenges in public sector applications.
 I am also interested in simulation modeling and analysis, data-based decision-making, and simulation optimization.

-I received my undergraduate degree in both Industrial and System Engineering and Discrete Mathematics from Georgia Institute of Technology.
+I received my undergraduate degrees in both Industrial and System Engineering and Discrete Mathematics from Georgia Institute of Technology.